Teesdale Way: The route

 The Teesdale way starts at Dufton in Cumbria as part of the Pennine way, but does not become its own path (with waymarkers) until it reaches Middleton-in-Teesdale.
 The path ends at South Gare in Warrenby near Redcar, having passed through the heavily industrialised Teesside area, consisting of Middlesbrough, Stockton-on-Tees and Thornaby-on-Tees.
-This gives a great insight into the once proud ship building and industrial heritage of the North East.
+This gives an insight into the once ship building and industrial heritage of the North East.
 Between Middleton-in-Teesdale and Middlesbrough, the way runs for 67 mi jointly with the European E2 path.

 Between Yarm and Croft-on-Tees the river goes through the meandering lowland section of the Tees Valley.
 As the river flows through Upper Teesdale, it passes through the historic settlements of Piercebridge and Barnard Castle.

 The route can also be seen as starting at the county boundaries between Cumbria and County Durham near to Cow Green Reservoir.
 Also in Upper Teesdale the walk makes a U-turn at Eggleston Hall, heading down the other side of the dale, back to Barnard Castle.

 Thornaby and Bassleton woods are connected to each other.
 They are located in Thornaby, in the Borough of Stockton-on-Tees.
 A 4 mi section of the way between Middlesbrough and Redcar was known locally as 'The Black Path' and was used by steelworkers.

 At 17 acre, Thornaby Woods is a large area of ancient woodland and features trees such as oak, elm and wych-elm.
 Roe deer have been seen in and around Thornaby and Bassleton woods.